 On November 3, 2005, Bimini Capital acquired Opteum Financial Services, LLC ("OFS").
-Upon closing of the transaction, OFS became a wholly-owned taxable REIT subsidiary of Bimini Capital.
+Upon closing of the transaction, OFS became a wholly-owned taxable real estate investment trust ("REIT") subsidiary of Bimini Capital.
 This entity, which was previously referred to as "OFS," was renamed Orchid Island TRS, LLC ("OITRS") effective July 3, 2007.
 Hereinafter, any historical mention, discussion or references to Opteum Financial Services, LLC or to OFS (such as in previously filed documents or Exhibits) now means Orchid Island TRS, LLC or "OITRS."